Conservation and art-technological research

 Besides research, another key, ongoing task for conservators is preventive conservation, which entails the conservation management of temporary exhibitions, the monitoring and care of loans, the monitoring of temperature, humidity, and lighting conditions in the galleries themselves, as well as in the storerooms and in transit.

-The conservation departments at the Staatliche Museen zu Berlin are furthermore involved in educating future generations of conservators and restorers, by assisting in pre-study internships, semester internships, mentoring student projects and theses at undergraduate and postgraduate level, as well as holding seminars and specialist talks.
+The conservation departments at the Staatliche Museen zu Berlin are furthermore involved in educating future generations of conservators and restorers, by assisting in pre-study internships, semester internships, mentoring student projects and theses at undergraduate and postgraduate level, as well as holding seminars and specialist talks (more information about the conservation and restoration internship).
 The conservation departments also provide postgraduate vocational training to people embarking on museum careers (see ‘Volontariat’).

 Our conservators specialize in different areas and in different materials, as per the varying nature of each collection, and they share this knowledge both within the SMB and externally by publishing their findings.
 The chief conservators and restorers have set up the working group ‘Von Restauratoren erforscht’, which presents to interested members of the public a detailed, behind-the-scenes look at current conservation projects and topics.